 13 | Seaside, Oregon

 The quirky and loveable beach town of Seaside is just 30 minutes drive from Astoria and is well worth a visit.
 Arriving in Seaside feels like a step back in time and it is one of our favorite places on the Oregon Coast.
-Seaside’s beach is one of the best on the coast and the 1.5 mile promenade walk is fun and nostalgic.
+There are lots of things to do in Seaside and Seaside’s beach is one of the best on the coas.
+The 1.5 mile promenade walk is fun and views are spectacular.
 The main street has lots of independent stores, a shooting gallery, a traditional carousel and an awesome ice cream parlor.